 HGP researchers deciphered the human genome in three major ways: determining the order, or "sequence," of all the bases in our genome's DNA; making maps that show the locations of genes for major sections of all our chromosomes; and producing what are called linkage maps, through which inherited traits (such as those for genetic disease) can be tracked over generations.

 The HGP has revealed that there are probably about 20,500 human genes.
 This ultimate product of the HGP has given the world a resource of detailed information about the structure, organization and function of the complete set of human genes.
 This information can be thought of as the basic set of inheritable "instructions" for the development and function of a human being.

 The International Human Genome Sequencing Consortium published the first draft of the human genome in the journal Nature in February 2001 with the sequence of the entire genome's three billion base pairs some 90 percent complete.
 More than 2,800 researchers who took part in the consortium shared authorship.A startling finding of this first draft was that the number of human genes appeared to be significantly fewer than previous estimates, which ranged from 50,000 genes to as many as 140,000.
-The full sequence was completed and published in April 2003.
+99 percent of the euchromatic genome was completed and published in October 2004.